 Dr. Sieck's research has been continuously funded by multiple grants from the National Institutes of Health for more than 38 years.

-- Neural control of the diaphragm muscle.
-This research focuses on motor units, which comprise a phrenic motor neuron located in the cervical spinal cord and the group of diaphragm muscle fibers it innervates, as the essential elements of neural control.
+Motor neurons and neuromuscular control.
+Research in Dr. Sieck's Cell and Regenerative Physiology Laboratory focuses on motor neurons and neuromotor control of muscle contraction.
+Specifically, the lab explores the structure and function of diaphragm muscle motor units that comprise phrenic motor neurons located in the cervical spinal cord and the group of muscle fibers they innervate.
+Motor units are the essential elements of neural control.
 Thus, as a phrenic motor neuron is activated by synaptic input, diaphragm muscle fibers within the motor unit are excited and contract as a unit.
-The mechanical and energetic properties of the diaphragm motor unit vary considerably, and different motor unit types are recruited to accomplish a wide range of motor behaviors.
-Differences in mechanical and fatigue properties of diaphragm motor units are the result of expression of different contractile proteins in corresponding muscle fiber types.
-Dr. Sieck's laboratory was the first to characterize the contractile and fatigue properties of different diaphragm motor unit types, and to show how these motor units are recruited to accomplish different ventilatory and higher force, nonventilatory motor behaviors of the diaphragm.
+The mechanical and energetic properties of diaphragm motor units vary considerably, and different motor unit types are recruited to accomplish a wide range of motor behaviors.
+Differences in mechanical and fatigue properties of diaphragm motor units are the result of expression of different contractile proteins and mitochondrial volume densities in corresponding muscle fiber types.
+Dr. Sieck's laboratory was the first to characterize the contractile and fatigue properties of different diaphragm motor unit types and to show how these motor units are recruited to accomplish different ventilatory and higher force, expulsive motor behaviors of the diaphragm.

 Significance to patient care

 The long-term goal of Dr. Sieck's lab is to develop novel therapeutic approaches to counter the effects of acute and chronic diseases including asthma, chronic obstructive pulmonary disease, neuromuscular disease, aging, heart failure and spinal cord injury.

 - Member, Council of Faculty and Academic Societies, American Association of Medical Colleges, 2013-present